 - etc.

-- If the payment is related to a client’s customer located or operating in one of the above-mentioned countries.
 The relation could be direct (e.g. payment is received from the sender with the address in Crimea) or indirect (e.g. payment is received from other country (e.g. Turkey) but goods are being sent to Syria);

 - If the payment is related to front companies which helps to avoid direct connection to above-mentioned countries;